valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 If [`RedisModule_CreateDataType()`](#RedisModule_CreateDataType) is called outside of `RedisModule_OnLoad()` function, there is already a module registering a type with the same name, or if the module name or encver is invalid, NULL is returned.
-Otherwise the new type is registered into Redis, and a reference of type `RedisModuleType` is returned: the caller of the function should store this reference into a global variable to make future use of it in the modules type API, since a single module may register multiple types.
+Otherwise the new type is registered into Valkey, and a reference of type `RedisModuleType` is returned: the caller of the function should store this reference into a global variable to make future use of it in the modules type API, since a single module may register multiple types.